- Home

 We strongly encourage all students who are capable of a good pass in a language to follow this as a chosen option.
 Languages are incredibly useful in all careers and pathways, it enables ease of travel and transition and can be applied to all industries.
 Many universities now look upon a language as a favourable option for successful candidates.
 So many reasons to study a language and we haven't even touched on holidays abroad!

-If you are fluent in a language other than English, you can also enquire about sitting a qualification in that.
+If you are fluent in a language other than English, you can also enquire about sitting a qualification in your heritage language.
 You will need to have fluency both in the spoken and the written word.
 Please speak to the Exams Officer as soon as possible.

-Miss Reynolds is the Head of Languages and is supported by Mrs Wakeham, Mr Atkey and Mrs Gogarty.
+Our Head of Languages is Mrs Denhart and she is supported by Miss Diet and Mrs Mena Gomez.

 Please watch the video clip below and click here to view the Subject Information Guide and Steps to Success documents.
 For further guidance please see your subject teachers.

-Please watch the video clip below from Miss Barber and click to view the Subject Information Guide and Steps to Success document for Computer Science and BTEC IT.
-For further guidance please see your subject teachers.
+Please watch the video clips below and click to view the Subject Information Guide and Steps to Success document

-Lead by Mr Nash, the Creative Arts Department is musical, theatrical and artistic in equal measure!
+Led by Mrs Young, the Creative Arts Department is musical, theatrical and artistic in equal measure!
 Whilst Art offers you a chance to explore your creative and artistic side in various forms and techniques from clay to watercolour to textiles, Music GCSE will expand your knowledge of musical genres and theory, and enable you to develop your composing and performing skills.
-Drama takes you on a journey through plays, the theatre and backstage.
+Drama takes you on a journey through plays both in written and dramatic terms, the theatre and backstage.

 All subjects in this department require work outside of school, be that in portfolio work, theatre visits or rehearsals or daily practice in music.